lizchiduku/Group_Project_Web_Template_WireFrame/README.md

 3 boxes on the bottom of the page can be changed into single box, 2 boxes or we can mantain the 3 boxes as is then suggestions on what to put in there.

-#I know there have been suggestions of adding and address section on the form, will do that before end of day
+#I know there have been suggestions to adding address section on the form, will do that before end of day